 SBS is not an active member of the EBU but an associate member, therefore the 2018 Eurovision host broadcater RTP and the EBU have extended an invite to the Australian broadcaster in order to join the competition in Lisbon.

 It is highly unlikely that we will see any new countries the contest next year.
 Liechtenstein‘s national broadcaster 1Fl TV is not an EBU member therefore it is not eligible to take part in the contest.
 The landlocked country is very keen to join the Eurovision family, but due to the high expenses entailing participation and EBU membership fees, we will not see Liechtenstein’s debut in Lisbon.

-Whilst Kazakh broadcaster Khabar Agency is an associate EBU member since this year, Kazakhstan has to be formally invited by the EBU to join the competition.
+Whilst Kazakh broadcaster Khabar Agency is an associate EBU member since 2016, Kazakhstan has to be formally invited by the EBU to join the competition.
 It is entirely up to the EBU’s discretion to extend an invite to the country very much like in the case of Australia.
 The Kazakh broadcaster has been airing the contest for the past years.

 Kosovo is not a member of the ITU (International Television Union), one of the key requirements to become an active EBU member.
 Thus RTK is not an EBU member and is currently ineligible to join the contest.
 The country is neither a member of the United Nations or the Council of Europe.
 The Eurovision Song Contest has been broadcast live in the Balkan country in recent years.
 The Kosovan broadcaster confirmed that Kosovo will not debut at the 2018 ESC in Lisbon.